 As noted, the exact resources offered will vary and all ESG funding is limited.
 The main contacts include the following.
 But there are also other resources available for housing needs in the Eastern TN region.
 Find additional Tennessee homeless prevention programs.

 Some of the conditions to financial assistance include the amount of direct aid provided can’t exceed the maximum number of months set by program terms.
 The total amount paid for rent, security deposits and utility arrears, the number of months in arrears and any other funds issued count toward the 18 month limit for the program.
-The various agencies that are involved in offering this service are not charity programs, and people need to soon become self-sufficient again after receiving the temporary help.
+The various agencies that are involved in offering this service in Eastern Tennessee are not charity programs, and people need to soon become self-sufficient again after receiving the temporary help.